HadleyGoldsmith1971/mendextend.github.io/README.md

 # mendextend.github.io
-Website for MendExtend, a construction and maintenance company based in SW London.
+Website for MendExtend, a construction and property maintenance company based in SW London.